sqdiaz/pgpmenu/README.md

 # PGPMenu

-A free, lightweight macOS menu bar app for GPG encryption — no paid plugins, no lock-in.
-Works with any email client.
+A free, lightweight macOS menu bar app for GPG encryption.

 ## Why?

-GPG Suite Mail costs money and only works with Apple Mail.
+Alternatives cost money.
 PGPMenu gives you encrypt/decrypt/sign/verify from the menu bar, working with **any** app via the clipboard.

 ## How It Works